Exploring the world through pastry (and other foods too)

 Recipe: Nutella-Swirled Banana Bread

 One of my golden rules of being a pastry cook is to never, ever be too good to make banana bread.
 No matter what level of baking you're at, you can always learn something from banana bread.
-It's a pastry that's stupefyingly easy, frustratingly difficult, and endlessly versatile.
-If you
+It's a pastry that's stupefyingly easy, frustratingly

 Shikha Kaiwar